tasmota/docs/docs/devices/Sonoff-TX-T0-Touch-1CH-2CH-3CH----US.md

 Hold it for 3-5 seconds after it powers up before removing it.

 You should not see the network status led flash anymore, then you know you're in flash mode.
-If its flashing power off and try again.
+If it's flashing power off and try again.

 Using the TX T1 1-3 device template will work.
 A new T0 template is forthcoming.